Last updated February 11, 2022

 University of Vermont, PhD in Psychology (Burlington, VT): The Department of Psychological Science attempts to fund all of its eligible full-time graduate students for at least 5 years, and has successfully since the inception of the PhD program in 1965.

-To learn about other opportunities to fund graduate, doctoral and postdoctoral study, sign up to view our fellowships database, which lists more than 700 funded fellowship programs.
+To learn about other opportunities to fund graduate, doctoral and postdoctoral studies, sign up to view our fellowships database, which lists more than 1300 funded fellowship programs.